Tzvet05/INDULC/README.md

 	ILOD	r1,	START		; initialize r1 with START
 	ILOD	r2,	STEP		; initialize r2 with STEP
 loop:	SUB	r1,	r2,	r1	; definition of label "loop", r1 = r1 - r2
-	BRH	nz,	loop		; jump to label "loop" if the result of the substraction is not 0 HLT				; stop program execution
+	BRH	nz,	loop		; jump to the label "loop" if the result of the substraction is not 0 HLT				; stop program execution
 ```